Sanatana Resources (CVE:STA) Shares Up 25% – Still a Buy?

-Shares of Sanatana Resources Inc. (CVE:STA – Get Free Report) shot up 25% during mid-day trading on Wednesday .
+Sanatana Resources Inc. (CVE:STA – Get Free Report)’s share price was up 25% during mid-day trading on Wednesday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-455,000 shares changed hands during trading, an increase of 488% from the average session volume of 77,348 shares.
+Approximately 455,000 shares were traded during trading, an increase of 488% from the average daily volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 Sanatana Resources Inc, an exploration stage company, engages in the acquisition, exploration, and development of mineral properties.
 It explores for copper and gold.
 The company entered in an option agreement to acquire 80% interest in the Oweegee Dome project covering an area of approximately 31,077 hectares located in in Golden Triangle in British Columbia; and 100% interest in the Empress Property, as well as asset purchase agreement to acquire the Santoy Property comprising 32 cell mining claims covering an area of approximately 551 hectares located in in Ontario.